Girdling: By other organisms

-Various animals can girdle trees through their feeding or others activities.

 In North America, trees are prone to damage by voles in particular girdling both their roots and trunk.
 Among North American birds, the sapsuckers are the most common girdlers of trees.
 While sapsuckers will bore holes in tree trunks to feed upon insects, they also make parallel rings of holes in order to eat sap that collects in the openings or to feed it to their young.
 They most frequently attack pine, birch, maple, spruce and fruit trees and do the most damage during breeding season and territory establishment between February and June.

-Beavers girdle the bases of stems 3-6 inches in diameter, and girdle the roots of larger trees.
+Beavers girdle the bases of stems 3-6 in in diameter, and girdle the roots of larger trees.
 This often weakens or kills trees.

 In the United Kingdom and other parts of Europe, the eastern grey squirrel is also known to girdle or entirely strip bark from trees.

 Bucks (male deer) inadvertently girdle trees by rubbing their antlers on trees of various ages.

-Agrilus biguttatus can girdle trees through their feeding behavior and create zigzag galleries that measure up to 1.5 meters in length.
+The beetle agrilus biguttatus can girdle trees through their feeding behavior and create zigzag galleries that measure up to 1.5 m in length.
+Girdling is also the effect of the emerald ash borer, a similar debarking beetle that has killed tens of millions of ash trees in the United States.

 One of several ways rabbits damage the environment in Australia is by girdling.

-By vines

 Trees can be girdled by climbing, twining, and ground-creeping (rampant) vines.
 There are several invasive species that harm trees in this way and cause significant damage to forest canopy and the health of ecosystems dependent on it.
 Oriental Bittersweet, Oriental Wisteria, and English Ivy all can damage and kill trees by girdling.